gamesbook/protograf/docs/source/core_shapes.rst

       square |dash| is constructed multiple times using the `*3`` to repeat the outline three times.
 Again, the "jump" (``j``) term is used to move to a different location before the next shape is drawn.
-Note that start direction is set explicitly, rather than using a default!
+Note that in this case the start direction is set explicitly, rather than just using the default!

 ===== ======